dcx2202/Machine-Learning-Tetris/README.md

 ## https://dcx2202.github.io/Machine-Learning-Tetris/

+You can play using the WASD keys for moving, dropping and rotating, you can increase/decrease game speed with X and C and toggle the machine learning mode with V. You can also click on the handheld device buttons (useful if you are on mobile).

 ### You can edit a few parameters to change different aspects.

 Some include enabling/disabling progressive generations (number of shapes limited per generation so as to master the first stages of the game before proceeding), play a different game each generation or not, population size and mutation rate.